SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-1/sap-aem-int-day-1.md

 - As you click on the above application route url, you will be redirected to the simulator screen as below
   ![Simulator connection screen](img/simulator-connection-screen.png)
   Here you can connect to your SAP AEM instance to publish events.
+    > aside negative
+    > As long as both of your SAP AEM services are connected to the event mesh, messages will flow freely between the two of them.
+    > Due to this intelligent routing, you can connect the simulator to either of your AEM services created earlier.
 - The connection parameters for the simulator can be captured from below :
   ![Broker console connect screen](img/brokerconsole_connect.png)
   ![Console-Connect - Java Spring](img/brokerconsole_connect_creds_java.png)